Long-Term Effects of Alcohol Use

 - A variety of cognitive and behavioral issues, including learning disabilities, poor concentration, memory problems, and hyperactivity.

 Alcohol has the potential to cause so much harm to your health, but with treatment you can get sober and reverse many of the negative effects of alcohol on your body.
-Treatment for alcoholism may include medical detox, inpatient and/or outpatient rehab, and medications to support long-term recovery.
-Learn about getting sober with the help of AdCare by calling us at any time at .
+Treatment for alcohol addiction may include medical detox, inpatient and/or outpatient rehab, and medications to support long-term recovery.